fibric/polis-nova-theme/README.md

 #### Spot errors at a glance

 Unlike other color schemes, the color red is not used for syntax element highlighting.
 Instead, red is only used to represent syntax errors, invalid code, and linting errors.</br>
 *Look out!
-Until the final version 1.0, red is used for identifying syntax elements that are not yet stylized. **Report red syntax elements!***
+Until the final version 1.0, red is also used for identifying syntax elements that are not yet stylized.* **Report red syntax elements!**

 </br>